bentodev/bentolang/docs/bento in a nutshell.md

 ###7.5 Sites

-The outermost scope of an application is the site level, created by a site definition (a typed definition whose supertype is the built-in type "site").
+The outermost scope of an application is the site level, created by a site definition (a typed definition whose supertype is the built-in type ```site```).
 Example:
 ```
     site hello_world_example [=